 Medical innovation has accomplished remarkable feats in the past decades.
 Historical progress has always been based on evidence provided by data.
 Nowadays, AI advances enable opportunities to speed up this progress and to open new possibilities.
-Artificial Intelligence will initiate the advances in creating preventive medicine and personalized medicine.
+Artificial Intelligence will start advancing medical technology, creating preventive and personalized medicine.
 To make full use of these opportunities, companies need to embrace a structured multidisciplinary innovation approach, combining expertise in fields ranging from AI, sensors, data engineering, electronics over human factor engineering and medical science up to legal regulations.

 Download the perspective